alirezadalvand/promise-test/README.md

 Hey u...
-yeah i'm talking with u Mr pourhadi, keep your nose out ! ! !
+yeah i'm talking with u , keep your nose out ! ! !

-get lost from my repository
+ leave now....

 got it !!!